Amputation in Dogs & Cats

 Your individual pet’s instructions may vary, so always follow your vet’s instructions exactly, and call your vet’s office with any questions or concerns.

 A missing tail tip may not require much adjustment.
-Full limb amputations, on the other hand, may require some extra care.
+Full leg amputations, on the other hand, may require some extra care.

-That being said, it’s important to know that many pets do VERY well on three legs — especially younger pets, who may be able to run and play just as well as they did on four legs.
+That being said, it’s important to know that many amputees do VERY well on their three remaining limbs — especially younger pets, who may be able to run and play just as well as they did on four legs.

 Pets with injuries or arthritis of the other limbs may have a longer or more difficult recovery period, but your vet will discuss all of this with you beforehand.
 And remember, your vet won’t recommend amputation unless it’s likely they’ll have a better quality of life after surgery than they did before.